814723104151/CN_Mini_Project_Batch-10/README.md

 ---

 ## 4. Existing System
-Existing TCP congestion control algorithms (e.g., TCP Reno, TCP NewReno, and TCP Tahoe) rely on **packet loss** as the primary indicator of congestion.
+Existing TCP congestion control algorithms (E.g., TCP Reno, TCP NewReno, and TCP Tahoe) rely on **packet loss** as the primary indicator of congestion.
 However, this reactive approach causes throughput reduction and increased latency, especially in modern high-speed or wireless networks.

 ### Limitations: